-Since its inception Amanda has led the Scientific and Policy Programmes.
-By establishing key research collaborations with some of the world’s most prestigious academic institutions, she has propelled the field forwards over the last 20 years, conducting several landmark studies, such as the world’s first LSD brain imaging study.
+Since founding the Beckley Foundation, Amanda led the Scientific and Policy Programmes.
+By establishing key research collaborations with some of the world’s most prestigious academic institutions, she propelled the field forward over the last 27 years, conducting several landmark studies, such as the world’s first LSD brain imaging study.
 Read more about Amanda and the history of the Beckley Foundation here.

 Having always been passionate about life, consciousness and the human psyche, Irene first studied biology, where she specialised in neuroscience, followed by an MSc and a PhD in Cognitive Neuroscience and Neuroimaging at the University of York.